Now we really feel like we're on our way to Alaska!

 a dry, sunny day, thick fog in that area for several miles that reduced

-our visibility to about 150 feet, a foot of water on the road near Muncho
+our visibility to about 150 feet, several inches of water on the road near Muncho

 Lake where a creek was over its banks (a road crew working to